-The massage therapy program at Northwestern will challenge and inspire students along their path towards becoming a natural health care provider, while instilling the importance of actively managing and maintaining one's own health and wellness.
+The massage therapy program at Northwestern will challenge and inspire students towards becoming natural health care providers, while instilling the importance of actively managing and maintaining one's own health and wellness.
 Students are educated in interpersonal communication skills and in the necessity of communicating effectively with clients and the public.

 There are two 1,100-square-foot massage labs equipped with a minimum of one massage table for every two students.
-The School also makes use of lecture halls located throughout the University for classes held in a didactic format.
+The School also makes use of nine lecture halls located throughout the University for classes held in a lecture format.